kristianmandrup/rspec-book-codebreaker/README.markdown

     end

-Running `spec` again would show failing test in red, To fix it, however, the following would not work. because will expect exactly what you tell them to expect.
+Running `spec` again would show failing test in red, To fix it, however, we need something more. because will expect exactly what you tell them to expect.

-    # wouldn't work!!
     module Codebreaker
       class Game
         def initialize(output)